NotisSiokas/ShippingCosts_test/README.md

 ### Flask
 1. Run the Flask server by executing `python app.py` in the project directory.
 2. Send a GET request to `http://localhost:5000/shippingCost/{locale}` to get the shipping cost for a specific locale.
+This function is operating, and it returns the countries costs.
 3. Send a POST request to `http://localhost:5000/PreferredOption` with a JSON payload in the following format: `{"PreferredOption": "{option}"}` to save the user's preferred shipping option.
+This function can get the POST command from the React app, however it does not save the preference on a database.

 ### React